How to Move a Mattress: Packing, Transporting, and Protecting a Bed

 Can You Fold a Mattress?

 Folding or bending your mattress could be possible depending on its construction.
 If your mattress contains springs like an innerspring or a hybrid, the springs could become damaged if folded.
-Memory foam, latex, and AirFoam™ mattresses may be bent slightly or folded for a short time.
+Memory foam, latex, and AirFoam™ mattresses may be bent slightly or folded for a short time, like during transportation, though we don't recommend it.
+But if you have to fold your mattress, here's how.

 How to Fold a Mattress: Method 1